Contents

 Why is Interrail better than buying point-to-point tickets?

-Ultimate flexibility for spontaneous travel
+You get ultimate flexibility for spontaneous travel

 Change your plans on a whim—hop off in a charming town or take a detour—without penalty or the need to buy new tickets.

-Savings on multi-country adventures
+You can save big on multi-country adventures

 If you’re crossing borders or riding high-speed trains, the pass can save you hundreds compared to buying each ticket separately.